djconroy/MaxNumMatchingPairs/README.md

 - So, the maximum possible number of simultaneous matches (matching pairs) that can be made is **2**, e.g., [(7, 4), (-6, 4)], [(6, -1), (1, -2)]

 ## Application
 Suppose you have a list of items (list A) and a list of specs for items (list B) and you're tasked with matching up the items with the specs such that only one item can be matched with a spec.
 Each spec consists of values for the same two numerical attributes.
-For an item to meet a spec, it's values for these two numerical attributes must both be greater than or equal to the corresponding values for these attributes in the spec.
+For an item to meet a spec, its values for these two numerical attributes must be greater than or equal to the corresponding values for these attributes in the spec.
 In other words, the item must "match" the spec.
 My algorithm can find the maximum number of specs that can be met simultaneously.
 The modified version of it can produce a data structure of matches between items and specs of maximum possible size.

 ***